 Trout are also affected by Epizootic Haematopoietic Necrosis (EHN) virus, which can be carried by introduced redfin perch and can have devastating impacts on some native species including threatened Macquarie perch.

-To protect native species and reduce the risk of diseases being introduced, currently the Australian Government does not allow any live penaeids to be imported into Australia.
-So far, this appears to have prevented the introduction of major Penaeid viral diseases such as Yellow Head and White Spot viruses, which have caused very serious disease problems in other countries.
-See Biosecurity Australia (www.agriculture.gov.au) website for details of prawn import risk analysis.
+To protect native species and reduce the risk of diseases being introduced the Australian Government does not allow importation of any live penaeids into Australia.
+This importation restriction acknowledges the very serious disease problems in other countries from diseases such as Yellow Head and White Spot viruses.
+See Department of Agriculture and Water Resources for details of prawn import risk analysis.

 Monodon Baculovirus (MBV) has been recorded in Australia although this appears to have been a problem in hatcheries where prawns were cultured under sub-optimal conditions.
 Good management practices at the hatchery level, including washing fertilised eggs and nauplii with clean seawater have been shown to be effective in controlling MBV.